What Is The Right Raised Animal Flooring For Your Veterinary Hospital?

 Concrete is the original solution because it is relatively inexpensive per square foot of coverage and it can last a long time if properly implemented.
 However, concrete can also have a unique set of concerns when it comes to urine and feces, since some absorption and safety issues may be present.
 This can lead to an overly humid environment indoors, and can be uncomfortable and unsanity for animals.

-Most specifically, when animals are nursing injuries which require cleanliness, concrete can be a poor choice to mitigate infection due to these issues.
+Most specifically, when animals are nursing injuries which require cleanliness, concrete is a poor choice to mitigate infection due to these issues.

 Long term maintenance is generally minimal, but resealing and frequent cleaning are among those labor intensive processes which are part of using concrete as a standalone solution.

-Rubber flooring is comfortable for animals, but it too has a set of drawbacks that may make it less than optimal for clinical settings.
+Rubber flooring is comfortable for animals.
+Unfortunately, it too has a set of drawbacks that may make it less than optimal for clinical settings.
 Animals can easily chew through edges or seam connections and even eat the flooring; and some rubber compounds can become slippery when wet.

-Ventilation is lessened because of the density of the material and there are many complications possible with installation, including long timelines and adhesives that are either not animal friendly or could create a fire hazard.
+Ventilation is lessened because of the density of the material and there are many complications possible with installation.
+Complications include long timelines and adhesives that are either not animal friendly or could create a fire hazard.

 Hard Plastic Flooring